AHMEDGAMAL79/data-engineering-portfolio/README.md

 - **December 29, 2025:** Created the data-engineering-portfolio repository and added a professional README with bio, goals, and social links.
 Officially started the Data Engineering learning journey.

 - - **December 30, 2025:** Started Technical English learning from the "Listening Time" YouTube channel.
-Completed X videos (e.g., basic greetings and daily conversations).
+Completed LEVEL A1 (e.g., basic greetings and daily conversations).
 Focused on listening comprehension and shadowing technique.
 Feeling progress in understanding spoken English.